Stroke treatment and rehabilitation

 Priory’s Brain Injury Services encompass all aspects of neurorehabilitation, including:

-Treatment is delivered within a broad variety of environments, ranging from hospital settings to transitional living homes.
+Stroke treatment is delivered within a broad variety of environments, ranging from hospital settings to transitional living homes.
 The breadth of the service allows our network to offer comprehensive care pathways, ensuring that all services have consistency in their approach and adhere to national guidelines.

 Enquiries and Referrals